Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Cohomological Field Theories

 \subsection{Definitions}

-Let $\Mbar_{g, n}$ be the moduli space of stable, connected, at most nodal algebraic curves of arithmetic genus $g$ with $n$ markings.
-It is a smooth DM-stack of dimension $3g - 3 + n$.
-Let $M_{g, n}$ be the open substack of smooth pointed curves.
-Forgetting a marking and gluing along markings induce the tautological maps
+Cohomological field theories were first introduced by Kontsevich and Manin in \cite{KoMa97} (see also \cite{PPZ15}) to formalize the structure of classes from Gromov--Witten theory.
+Let $V$ be an $N$-dimensional $\CC$-vector space and $\eta$ a nonsingular bilinear form on $V$.

-Cohomological field theories were first introduced by Kontsevich and Manin in \cite{KoMa97} to formalize the structure of classes from Gromov-Witten theory.
-Let $V$ be an $N$-dimensional $\CC$-vector space and $\eta$ a nonsingular bilinear form on $V$. \begin{defi} A cohomological field theory (CohFT) $\Omega$ on $(V, \eta)$ is a system
+Before stating their definition, we recall the moduli space $\Mbar_{g, n}$ of stable, connected, at most nodal algebraic curves of arithmetic genus $g$ with $n$ markings, as well as that there are tautological maps induced by forgetting a marking and gluing along markings: